 If you live alone:

-If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, stay at home for 10 days from when your symptoms started.
+If you live alone and you have symptoms of coronavirus illness (COVID-19), however mild, or you have received a positive coronavirus test result, then you should immediately self isolate and stay at home for at least 10 days from when your symptoms started.
 After 10 days, if you do not have a high temperature, you do not need to continue to self-isolate.
 If you still have a high temperature, keep self-isolating until your temperature returns to normal.

 If you are not experiencing symptoms but have tested positive for coronavirus you must also self-isolate for 10 days, starting from the day the test was taken.
 If you develop symptoms during this isolation period, you must restart your 10-day isolation from the day you develop symptoms.

 If you live with others or have formed a support bubble: